Frequently asked questions

 How to cleanup etcd state

-Sometimes you might want to flush the etcd state from a node.
-You can use the following command:
+Sometimes you might want to flush etcd state from a node.
+This can be done with Talm or talosctl using the following commands:

 talosctl reset --system-labels-to-wipe=EPHEMERAL --graceful=false --reboot